April 2, 2026, 1:32 pm | Read time: 5 minutes

 Annoying guests who snap their fingers in restaurants were a recurring issue.
 Sure, it gets attention, but it’s absolutely inappropriate.
 If you have a request, you should make eye contact, raise your hand, or say “excuse me” when the waiter passes by.

 Speaking of rudeness: Guests who never said “please” or “thank you” were also exhausting.
-Back then, I was particularly friendly to try to elicit some politeness, but today it would likely bounce off me.
-Still, for especially nice guests, most waiters go the extra mile, and kindness pays off just like anywhere else.
+Back then, I was particularly friendly to coax some politeness out of them; today, it would probably just roll off me.
+Still, for especially nice guests, most waiters go the extra mile, and kindness pays off everywhere.

-One man once asked if I could serve him at home.
-Another said he could imagine the cocktail muddler I used to crush the limes for his Cuba Libre in other places.
-Although both were by far the most disrespectful guests, suggestive comments were not uncommon.
+A man once asked me if I could serve him at home as well.
+Another said he could imagine the cocktail muddler I used to crush the limes for his Cuba Libre being used elsewhere.
+Although these were by far the most disrespectful guests, inappropriate comments were not uncommon.
 Sure, guests can flirt, but as always, it should be done with decency and respect!

 4. Too Much Physical Contact

-Suggestive behavior wasn’t limited to verbal comments.
-Guests who placed their hands on my rear or around my waist were quickly put in their place.
-However, when guests subtly or “accidentally” touched me with their leg or forearm while I was serving, I didn’t let it show, just kept more distance.
-Of course, there can be occasional physical contact, especially when it’s crowded.
-Unnecessary physical contact, however, is intrusive unless the waiter or waitress has previously sent clear signals.
+Inappropriate behavior wasn’t limited to verbal comments.
+Guests who placed their hand on my backside or around my waist were quickly put in their place.
+However, when guests subtly or “accidentally” touched me with their leg or forearm while I was serving, I didn’t show any reaction, just kept more distance.
+Of course, there can be some physical contact, especially when it’s crowded.
+But unnecessary contact is always inappropriate unless the waiter or waitress has given clear signals beforehand.

-While most waiters rely on tips, I always understood people who could only give very little or no tip.
-I found it inappropriate when guests, with a bill of 39.60, grandly emphasized rounding up to 40 euros.
-Even worse were the guests who flipped through their bills and then rummaged in their coin pocket, only to say they didn’t have anything “small.”
+While most waiters rely on tips, I always understood when people could only give a little or no tip at all.
+I found it inappropriate when guests, for example, emphasized generously rounding up a bill of 39.60 to 40 euros.
+Even worse were the guests who rifled through their bills and then their coin pocket, only to say they had nothing “small.”
 Surprise: I could have made change.

 6. Flaunting Wealth

-The Porsche key visibly on the table, loudly ordering the most expensive champagne, or paying in a way that ensures everyone sees the bills in the luxury wallet: While I can’t deny that this might impress some colleagues, I found it amusing but not impressive in any way.
+The Porsche key visibly on the table, loudly ordering the most expensive champagne, or paying in a way that ensures everyone sees the bills in the luxury wallet: While I can’t deny that this might have impressed some colleagues, I found it amusing but not impressive in the least.

-Guests who left their children unattended or treated the restaurant like a playground were just as annoying as parents who left their children’s trash under the table or let their kids build sculptures out of salt or sugar.
-If you apologize and perhaps add a little extra tip, it’s different than treating it as a given.
+Guests who left their children unsupervised or treated the restaurant like a playground were just as annoying as parents who left their children’s mess under the table or let their kids build sculptures out of salt or sugar.
+If you apologize and maybe leave a little extra tip, it’s different than treating it as a given.

 Also interesting: The Best Tips for Flying with Toddlers

-Every day, there were guests who just sat down anywhere—preferably at the only table not yet cleared.
+Every day, there were guests who just sat down anywhere–preferably at the only table not yet cleared.
 Often, there are many reservations, and regardless of this organization, waiters have a better overview when they seat guests themselves.
-Of course, you can express where you’d like to sit, with or without a reservation.
+Of course, with or without a reservation, you can still express where you’d like to sit.
 If possible, the waiter is happy to accommodate this request.

 9. Not Accepting a “No”

 Even though I always tried to make everything possible, sometimes there was no space or a dish was no longer available.
 Most guests understood this, but there were those who simply wouldn’t accept it.
-Particularly annoying were the guests who claimed to know that something was still possible—perhaps because they had worked in a restaurant themselves.
+Particularly annoying were the guests who insisted something could be done–because they had worked in a restaurant themselves.

 Outraged guests!
 Restaurant charges 58 euros for cutting a cake